anusharao-7/News-Classification-and-Summarization-Tool/README.md

 npm run build

-Then deploy the contents of the dist folder.
+Deploy the contents of the dist folder to your hosting platform.

----

-## How to Use
+How to Use

 Open the app in your browser.

 Click on any sample article or paste your own text.

-See category, summary, and sentiment results instantly.
+Instantly see the article's category, summary, and sentiment results.

----

-## Summary
+Summary

 This project showcases: